 Greenwashing

-The Union of Concerned Scientists and Scientists for Global Responsibility have previously concluded that "Elsevier is engaged in greenwashing," and has labeled RELX's stance that it's focused on a transition as being "demonstrably false."
+The Union of Concerned Scientists and Scientists for Global Responsibility have concluded that "Elsevier is engaged in greenwashing" and labeled RELX's stance that it's focused on a transition as being "demonstrably false."
 The company has oil and gas customers with no science-based, just transition plans, but plans that are fundamentally altering the planet's capacity to sustain life.
 RELX has made a variety of statements and pledges that give the impression that it would not be involved in aiding such businesses.
 After a 2021 employee ethics complaint, Elsevier/RELX removed and altered some of its marketing materials, but has fallen short of ending support for new projects and customers still engaged in fossil fuel expansion—activity carrying deep human rights risks.

 "We need to make sure that we are definitely focused on data for good.
 Our colleagues are doing just that."